-I’m convinced that there are important lessons in each one of these texts.
-Lessons that may be useful for me personally as well as for how I do my work as a campus chaplain with InterVarsity Christian Fellowship.
+I’m convinced that there are important ideas in each of these texts.
+Ideas that I hope will be useful for me personally as well as for how I do my work as a campus chaplain with InterVarsity Christian Fellowship.
 Maybe some will be useful to you too?

-So here is my invitation… Take a look at the list of Vocation & Work and pick one or two or three.
+So here is my invitation… Take a look at my list of books on Big Ideas & Issues and pick one or two.
 Read them by the date suggested.
 And be prepared to share what you learn.
-I’ll post my own reaction on the blog each week and invite you make your own comments.
+I’ll post my own reaction on the blog after I finish each book and invite you to comment too!

 In case you’ve just stumbled on this blog, here is some more background on me…

 I’m a follower of Jesus and serve as a campus chaplain with graduate students and faculty at Harvard.
 I’ve been at this for some time, having come to Cambridge in 1983 after seminary.
-A significant part of my work is serving as advisor to Christian fellowships at the graduate and professional schools (HGSCF).
+A significant part of my work is serving as an advisor/organizer with the Christian fellowships at the graduate and professional schools (HGSCF).
 Another part of my work is with the Harvard Chaplains and you can read more there.
 I also ride bikes and serve as faculty advisor to the cycling team at Harvard.
-I’m husband to Tara Edelschick – she has her own great blog: The Homeschool Chronicles.
-Together we have two boys (Zachary and Ezra) and a girl (Nafisa).
+I’m husband to Tara Edelschick – she has her own great blog: The Homeschool Chronicles – from which she has taken a bit of a break but is still excellent… Together we have two boys (Zachary and Ezra) and a girl (Nafisa).
 We’re all having a lot of fun!